Alan Kelly (politician): Labour Party deputy leadership and cabinet minister (2014–2016)

-His involvement in Irish Water was extremely controversial during his tenure as minister.
+His involvement in Irish Water was controversial during his tenure as minister.
 He received death threats on a regular basis during his tenure as minister.
-As Minister, Kelly announced a two-year rent freeze to combat the housing crisis.
+As minister, Kelly announced a two-year rent freeze to combat the housing crisis.
 He said that "blockages" had made solving the housing crisis difficult.
 A law brought in by Kelly was criticised by the Irish Planning Institute (IPI), who said that it would increase ministerial planning powers over local authorities and could significantly change how planning operates in Ireland.
-Councillors opposed to the law said that it was a "power grab", and claimed it could significantly limits the planning powers of local government.
+Councillors opposed to the law said that it was a "power grab", and claimed it could significantly limit the planning powers of local government.
 In November 2014, the Independent reported that Kelly had received death threats.
 Also in November 2014 he claimed that he had received four death threats from "anonymous warriors" in a single week.
 Kelly's constituency office received a bomb threat in November 2014.
 In December 2014 it was reported that a staff member who answered a call was told "a bullet will be put in his head before the end of the day.
 And we'll come down and put a bullet in your head too, you rich f**k.
 We won't be paying water charges."
 A threatening letter sent to his office in 2015 containing a 'suspicious powder' was declared a hoax by the Gardai and the Defence Forces.
 EU Commissioner Phil Hogan moved to distance himself from the controversies with Irish Water by stressing that Kelly was now in charge of water.
 Barry Cowen claimed in relation to a policy change that "the issue with the policy is that everytime Alan Kelly picks up a phone to a journalist, his policy for Irish Water changes and it’s become absolutely farcical."